-Dog Attack and Canine Mauling: Lawsuits & Settlements in Washington State
+Canine Attacks and Maulings: Lawsuits & Settlements in Washington State

-Unfortunately, dog bites and canine attacks/maulings are very common and can cause serious injuries, including permanent disfigurement, nerve and tissue damage and psychological trauma.
+Dog bites and attacks are very common and can cause serious injuries, including permanent disfigurement, nerve and tissue damage and psychological trauma.
 In extreme cases, dog attacks may result in death.
 If you have been attacked by a vicious dog you may need the help of an experienced dog bite lawyer in order to get compensation for your losses.

 Important Information For Dog Bite Victims

-ARTICLE: Does Seattle's Dangerous Dog Ordinance Have Any Real Teeth? by Chris Davis, Attorney at Law
+- Does Seattle's Dangerous Dog Ordinance Have Any Real Teeth?

 Review Washington State Dog Bite Laws